Infection Prevention, and Control Guidelines for Primary Care Physicians

 1. If clinical status allows, assess these patients at the end of the office day

-3. Quickly triage patient out of common waiting areas, ensure that the patient is separate from other patients.
-If possible patients should enter and exit through a separate entrance and go directly in and out of the examination room
+3. Quickly triage patient out of common waiting areas, assure that the patient is separate form other patients

 4. Move patient to examination room